angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 ---
-title: "All you need to know about `ng deploy`"
+title: "Angular CLI: All you need to know about `ng deploy`"
 author: Johannes Hoppe
 mail: johannes.hoppe@haushoppe-its.de
 published: 2019-08-23